Ilyos-creater/Ilyas/README.md

 # Ilyas El-Hallaoui
-DevOps/Cloud Explorer, Kubernetes Enthusiast.
-Hello, I am Ilyas I am currently 19 years old.
+I am 19 year old dual student.
+I study business Informatics at the Wilhelm Büchnher Hochschule in germany and next to this work as a DevOps-Enginenr & IT-Consultant.
+Also I am a DevOps Expolrer and Kubernetes Enthusiast.
 I work mainly with Linux, Azure, Kubernetes and Python.

 ### More about me: